 Build the Stew Base

 Add beef to the pot along with green onions, doubanjiang, soy sauces, rice wine, sugar, and star anise.
 If using optional spices (Sichuan peppercorns, dried chilies), add them now.
-Pour in 6 cups of water and bring to a boil.
+Add enough water to cover the beef by about 1 inch.
+Bring to a boil.

 Simmer the Stew